 How do I get Lockpoint and Confluence's Edit in Office functionality working with Google Chrome?

-However a reasonable workaround for Google Chrome users on Windows (only) is to install the IE Tab for Chrome extension in your browser, which integrates an Internet Explorer rendering engine into Chrome.
+For Confluence 6.10 or below, a reasonable workaround for Google Chrome users on Windows (only) is to install the IE Tab for Chrome extension in your browser, which integrates an Internet Explorer rendering engine into Chrome.
 With that extension installed, if you want to edit a Confluence attachment in Office, open the Confluence page in an IE tab in Chrome and then click on Edit in Office.

 How do I disable the Edit in Office button/link?